phillord/mathjax-latex/readme.txt

 1. Admin page was open to attack from third party sites which user was logged in as admin.
 1. The admin page has been isolated and rewritten.
+1. All the options have been renamed, which will, unfortunately mean reconfiguring the plugin.

 = 1.1 =
 1. Documentation update